Introduction – a varied landscape

 There is a good water supply system set up for abundant spring water (beautiful drinking).
 Spring water is gravity fed to the camp and also gravity fed to the garden / orchard.

-Power and comm
+Power and communication

 Power is supplied by a system using mini hydros, and solar as a supplement in summer.
 Power supplied is sufficient to service domestic use (2 freezers, fridge, lighting, computer, kitchen appliances, washing machine etc) and the drying shed and some power tools.